Edward Watson (dancer): Career

 Watson graduated into The Royal Ballet in 1994 and was promoted to Principal in 2005.
 His repertory with the Company includes major roles in works by Frederick Ashton and Kenneth MacMillan.
 His many role creations for Wayne McGregor include in Symbiont(s), Qualia, Chroma, Infra, Limen, Carbon Life, Raven Girl, Tetractys, Woolf Works, Obsidian Tear and Multiverse, and for Christopher Wheeldon Lewis Carroll/The White Rabbit in Alice’s Adventures in Wonderland), Leontes in The Winter’s Tale and John Singer Sargent in Strapless.
 Watson has worked with numerous other choreographers, including Siobhan Davies, David Dawson, Javier de Frutos, Alastair Marriott, Cathy Marston, Ashley Page and Arthur Pita.

-In August 2020, it was announced that Watson will retire following a performance of McGregor's The Dante Project.
-He will remain with the company as a coach.
+In August 2020, it was announced that Watson would retire following a performance of McGregor's The Dante Project.
+He has remained with the company as a coach.
 His official title is répétiteur to the principal dancers.

 Awards

 At the National Dance Awards in 2008, Watson won 'Best Male Dancer'.
 He also won the Olivier Award in 2012 for Outstanding Achievement in Dance for his performance as Gregor Samsa in Arthur Pita's interpretation of Franz Kafka's Metamorphorsis at the Linbury Studio.
 In 2015 he won Prix Benois de la Danse for his performance as Leontes in Christopher Wheeldon The Winter's Tale at the Royal Ballet.